-The Photographic News would have been read to tatters by professional photographers Alfred Bock, Thomas Nevin, Samuel Clifford, Charles Woolley, and amateurs such as Morton Allport when it arrived in Tasmania 1863-64.
+The Photographic News– A Weekly Record of the Progress of Photography – would have been read to tatters by professional photographers Alfred Bock, Thomas Nevin, Samuel Clifford, Charles Woolley, and amateurs such as Morton Allport when it arrived in Tasmania 1863-64.
 It may have been sent by a former member of their cohort, Bishop Francis Russell Nixon, whose expeditions to the Oyster Cove area (1858) recorded Aboriginal life.
 Francis Russell Nixon had left Tasmania never to return by 1863.
 This publication in 1863 mentions Tasmania in four instances, and records the Bishop’s attendance at a lecture in London on the Pistolgraph:

 The Photographic News 1863

 Source at Google books: The Photographic News By G. Wharton Simpson

 May 29th, 1863